ray-project/ray/doc/source/ray-core/scheduling/ray-oom-prevention.rst

   only when the process is killed by the memory monitor, and the retry counter of the task or actor (:ref:`max_retries <task-fault-tolerance>` or :ref:`max_restarts <actor-fault-tolerance>`) is used when it fails in other ways.
 If the process is killed by the operating system OOM killer it will use the task retry and not ``task_oom_retries``.
+  It will retry indefinitely if this value is set to -1.

   When the task is retried due to OOM it applies a delay before re-executing the task.
 The delay is calculated as